jnpbl79/jnpbl79.github.io/resume-pablo-lopez.md

 * Created web application using Reactjs with which users can stream their live events directly from a mobile device, reducing the time customers need to start using FuneralVue services and enable mobility.
 * Created application to automate DVD ISO image creation from mp4 videos using Windows Services for executing long-running tasks and a WPF desktop application used for configuring and controlling the service and displaying desktop notifications which drastically reduced the amount of time and attention spent on that task.

-> FuneralVue offers recording and webcasting services to funeral homes around the World.

 <small>*C#*, *Windows Forms*, *WPF*, *ASP.NET Core*, *Powershell*, *PHP*, *CakePHP*, *SQL*, *MySQL*, *Javascript*, *React*, *Redux*, *Docker*, *Vue*, *Wowza*, *Stripe*, *Larix Broadcaster*, *XAML*, *FFmpeg*</small>

 ### Evolution Software